Key words: reconstruction; reference ecosystem; planning; ecosystem assemblage; monitoring

 Results to date.
 Monitoring collected from post establishment plots in from the 2012 and 2013 areas (2 years after seeding) showed initial establishment of 2.4 million trees and shrubs from the direct seeding (Fig.8 and Fig.9).
 Results of faunal monitoring are yet to be reported, but monitoring at the site for vegetation and faunal is ongoing.

 Stakeholders and Funding bodies.
-Major funding for the project was provided by Southcoast Natural Resource Management Inc., via the Federal Government’s National Landcare Program and the Biodiversity Fund.
-Of note is also Bush Heritage Australia’s significant investment in the initial purchase of the property, without which the project would not have been possible.
+This project is a part of the Gondwana Link initiative.
+Major funding for the project was provided by Bush Heritage Australia and Southcoast Natural Resource Management Inc., via the Federal Government’s National Landcare Program and

 Contact information.
 Justin Jonson, Managing Director, Threshold Environmental, PO BOX 1124, ALBANY WA 6330 +61 427 190 465; email@example.com